csxmt123/zhouwt612.github.io/_posts/2019-05-18-Speech enhancement algothrim.md

 I chose a course about speech signal processing this semester.
 So i read some paper on speech enhancement (SE).

-The following list shows the algorithms commonly used in SE.
+The following list shows the algorithms commonly used in SE and the databases.

 You can download the [codes](https://github.com/zhouwt612/Speech-enhancement/tree/master/Algothrims) and the [databases](https://github.com/zhouwt612/Speech-enhancement/tree/master/Datasets) here.

-## List
+## Algorithm

 ### Spectral Subtraction algothrim